 Around the world, including in Colombia, older children are much less likely to be adopted.
 But they are just as deserving and in need of a family as any other child.
 Many families consider older child adoption but have questions, such as:

 Participating in this hosting program will help provide some answers to these questions for families considering older child adoption from Colombia.
-We hope you’ll consider hosting a child from Colombia this summer!
+We hope you’ll consider hosting a child from Colombia this winter!

 For more information about the program and children who need host families, contact Holt’s hosting program coordinator, Kim Boyd, at firstname.lastname@example.org.